Foundry-01/Open-Source-Mail-Merge--OSMM-/README.md

 4. Save all files:
    - Click the 💾 save icon or press Ctrl+S (Cmd+S on Mac)
-   - Make sure all files are saved without errors

 5. Run the initial setup:
    - In the script editor, select the `onHomepage` function from the dropdown menu at the top